anandu06dev/ng4StarterKit/README.md

 - Anemic Domain Model
 - Rich Domain Model

-The anemic domain model is quite often used in CRUD-based web applications as data container, conform to RESTlike practices.
+The anemic domain model is quite often used in CRUD-based web applications as data container, conform to RESTful practices.
 The anemic domain model, however, is considered an anti-pattern because it does not contain business logic except `get` and `set` (or CRUD) methods and introduces a tight coupling with the UI controller.
 It thus follows that the rich domain model is a more suitable candidate for most model cases.
 When including a rich domain model representation in the UI controller, the **domain logic will not be spread across different layers multiple times**.